Skip to main content

 For most SMEs, the answer isn't a full-time AI engineer building custom models.
 It's a set of purpose-built agents that handle specific workflows — research, document processing, monitoring, coordination — 24 hours a day, 7 days a week.

-Here's how the numbers actually break down.
+Here's how the trade-off actually breaks down.

-The True Cost of Hiring an AI/ML Engineer
+What Hiring an AI/ML Engineer Really Means

-And that's if you find the right person.
+• A long hiring runway.
 The average time to fill an AI/ML role is 3–6 months.
 During that time, your AI roadmap is stalled.

 The hidden risks